Is lightning near Columbus right now?

 Thunderstorm season near Columbus

-Columbus sits in Georgia, which averages about 60 thunderstorm days a year — roughly 2.4× the US average of 25.
+Columbus sits in Georgia, which averages about 60 thunderstorm days a year — roughly 2.4× the national average of 25.
 Lightning near Columbus is most frequent April–September.

 - GA thunderstorm days/yr